Ecosphere Studies asks: if the ecological future of agriculture is to be perennial and diverse, what is required of us in social terms?

 - Just, caring, knowledgeable communities that accept limits may be our best hope to sustain ourselves and bring perennial crops that hold soil and work with ecosystems into production.
 Our motivation for developing sustainable agriculture is to ensure the longevity of such equitable communities.

 - Ecosphere Studies investigates what we need to learn and remember if we are to create good human futures, nourishing people’s minds, hearts, and bodies.
 We explore the richness and relevance of perenniality and diversity for human communities.
 We develop sociocultural research and educational projects for a perennial future.

+- We emphasize material and energetic constraints.
+For life to thrive in the ecosphere, we must embrace healthy limits.
 The ecosphere is the creative, living globe that is our home.
 Rather than viewing Earth as a planet composed of living and non-living parts, and people as separate from our environments, Ecosphere Studies understands human communities as nestled within ecosystems.

 Aubrey Streit Krug

-Postdoctoral Fellow, Ecosphere Studies
+Research Fellow, Ecosphere Studies

-Collaborator, Ecosphere Studies
+2018 Ecosphere Studies Update

 2018 Prairie Festival Director of Ecosphere Studies Dr. Aubrey Streit gives an update on the…